Kia Forum: 1960s and 1970s

 On the site of a former golf course, the "fabulous" Forum (as it was colloquially known to locals) was built in 1967 by Jack Kent Cooke (owner of the Lakers and founding owner of the Kings).
 The Canadian Cooke, who enjoyed ice hockey, was determined to bring the National Hockey League (NHL) to Los Angeles.
 In 1966, the NHL announced that it was adding six new franchises for 1967, and Cooke prepared a bid.
 The Los Angeles Memorial Coliseum Commission, which operated the Los Angeles Memorial Sports Arena, supported a competing bid headed by Los Angeles Rams owner Dan Reeves—who already had a hockey team at the Arena, the Western Hockey League's Los Angeles Blades.
 The Commission told Cooke that if he won the franchise, he would not be allowed to use the facility.

 In response, Cooke planned to build a new arena in the Los Angeles suburb of Inglewood.
 Nearly 30 years later, Cooke told Los Angeles Times sportswriter Steve Springer that he remembered "one official representing the commission laughing at him" when Cooke said he would build in Inglewood.
 Cooke won the franchise, paying $2 million for the Los Angeles club, which he called the Kings.
 According to Springer, "Cooke went to Inglewood and built the Forum.
 Goodbye, Lakers.
 Goodbye, Kings."
 The round, $16 million building was designed by Los Angeles architect Charles Luckman to be "reminiscent of Roman coliseums."
 The arena seats 17,505 for basketball, 16,005 for hockey and up to 18,000 for musical concerts; although it has no luxury suites, it had 2,400 club seats for events.
 More than 70% of the seats are between the goals, and no seat is more than 170 ft from the playing surface.
+The first Kings game at the arena took place on December 30, 1967 as an 0–2 loss to the Philadelphia Flyers.
+The first Lakers game at the arena took place on December 31, 1967, as a 147–118 victory against the San Diego Rockets.

-During the Cooke era, the Forum hosted five NBA Finals in its first six years (1967–73).
+During the Cooke era, the Forum hosted five NBA Finals in its first six years (1967–1973).
 The Boston Celtics celebrated both the and championships in the arena, the latter of which marked the final games Bill Russell ever played.
-The Lakers won the 1972 NBA Finals at the Forum in Game 5, while the New York Knicks' second and most recent championship was also clinched in a Game 5 at the same venue the following season.
+The Lakers won the 1972 NBA Finals at the Forum in Game 5, while the New York Knicks' second championship was clinched in a Game 5 at the same venue in the 1973 NBA Finals the following season.